jonathanwiesel/sfdc-deploy-checker/README.md

 The `SFDCdeploymentId` is stored as an artifact to be used in the next job.
 The current job finishes and another manual one is avaiable (to be called in step 12).

+> Ideally we would want to avoid passing over session IDs through the wire to mitigate attack vectors for exposing it (not only it can be exploited if intercepted but also visible across our complete AWS solution and logs), instead of that we could leverage AWS Secrets Manager to store the credentials to connect to the org and fetch it when needed.
+The current scenario is will not take this into consideration for simplicity reasons to present the overall solution.

-4. Using EventBridge's [SQS target](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-targets.html), need to configure the queue's `VisibilityTimeout` to `TICK time` = deployment status polling frequency (for example 10m)
+4. Using EventBridge's [SQS target](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-targets.html), we'll configure the queue's `VisibilityTimeout` to `TICK time` = deployment status polling frequency (for example 10m).
-5. [Lambda triggered directly from SQS](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) when visibility timeout has been reached
+5. [Lambda triggered directly from SQS](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) when visibility timeout has been reached.
-6. Dynamic callout to `{$SFDCorgURL}/services/data/vXX.0/metadata/deployRequest/{$SFDCdeploymentId}` using `SFDCsessionID` as `Authorization` header
+6. Dynamic callout to `{$SFDCorgURL}/services/data/vXX.0/metadata/deployRequest/{$SFDCdeploymentId}` using `SFDCsessionID` as `Authorization` header.
-7. Response having `deployResult.status` = (`Pending`, `InProgress`, `Canceling`)
+7. Response having `deployResult.status` = (`Pending`, `InProgress`, `Canceling`), we'll throw an exception in the Lambda.
-8. Automatically handled by AWS when the Lambda fails (back to step 5)
+8. Automatically handled by AWS when the Lambda fails (back to step 5).
 9. Response having `deployResult.status` = (`Succeeded`, `SucceededPartial`, `Failed`, `Canceled`)
 10. Using EventBridge target for [Lambda destinations](https://aws.amazon.com/blogs/compute/introducing-aws-lambda-destinations/), when the function callbacks successfully, passing the `pipelineFinishJobId` attribute.
-11. Using [Eventbridge's API destination](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-api-gateway-target.html) to call the appropriate CI pipeline finish job that was configured as a manual one, using the `repoPath` and `pipelineFinishJobId`.
+11. Using [Eventbridge's API destination](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-api-gateway-target.html) to call the appropriate CI pipeline finish job that was [configured as a manual one](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow), using the `repoPath` and `pipelineFinishJobId`.
-11.1.
-[Gitlab way](https://docs.gitlab.com/ee/api/jobs.html#play-a-job) implies directly running the manual job 11.2.
-[GitHub way](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) seems to not directly suppor manual jobs in an automatic workflow, therefore would imply a separate manual workflow altogether
-12. Via SFDX or HTTP callout to get the finished deployment detail using the `/services/data/vXX.0/metadata/deployRequest/deployRequestId?includeDetails=true` endpoint, retrieving the `deployRequestId` from the previously stored artifact.
+12. Via Salesforce CLI or HTTP callout to get the finished deployment detail using the `/services/data/vXX.0/metadata/deployRequest/{$deployRequestId}?includeDetails=true` endpoint, retrieving the `deployRequestId` from the previously stored artifact.
-13. Detail of the deployment is returned
+13. Detail of the deployment is returned.
-14. Detail is stored as an artifact
+14. Detail is stored as an artifact and / or proceeds with other CI/CD job you might have defined.

-Since the manual job is self-contained and self-sufficient (other than requiring the deployment identifier stored from the previous deployment job), it doesn't really need any outside input, therefore if by any chance the deployment is finished and AWS has not invoked the job it could be manually run in the UI or re-run manually as necessary (obviously the job should fail if the deployment is still in progress).
+Since the manual job is self-contained and self-sufficient (other than requiring the deployment identifier stored from the previous deployment job), it doesn't really need any outside input, therefore if by any chance the deployment is finished and AWS has not invoked the job it could be manually run in the UI or re-run manually as necessary (the job should fail if the deployment is still in progress).

 ---

-The above mentioned architecture could be simplified further when and if Salesforce decides to publish a platform event whe a deployment is finished (see idea), in such case instead of AWS polling the instance on a continuous basis we could leverage the Event Relay functionality so said events are automatically available in EventBridge and therefore trigger the API destination to notify the pipeline.
+The above mentioned architecture could be simplified further when and if Salesforce decides to publish a platform event when a deployment is finished (see idea), in such case instead of AWS polling the instance on a continuous basis we could leverage the Event Relay functionality so said events are automatically available in EventBridge and therefore trigger the API destination to notify the pipeline.

 ## Applicability to other platforms / systems